joel13samuel/FinalProject/src/main/java/oop/project/library/argument/README.md

 ## Development Notes

-- The main idea behind my argument system is `ArgumentType<T>`.
-I used that as a simple way to represent "take in one `String` and turn it into one typed value."
+- The main abstraction in my Argument system is still `ArgumentType<T>`.
+I liked keeping everything centered around the idea of taking one `String` and parsing it into one typed value, because it kept the system consistent even as I added more features.
-- Instead of putting everything into one big helper class, I split the basic parsers into smaller classes.
-That made the code easier to read and easier to debug while I was still figuring out the design.
+- Instead of putting everything into one large helper class, I kept the basic parsers split into smaller classes.
+That made the code easier to read and made it simpler to extend the system as I added more types.
-- I added basic argument types for `Integer`, `Double`, `String`, `Boolean`, and a generic `CustomArgumentType<T>` so I could support things like `LocalDate` without writing a brand new parser every time.
-- For validation, I made separate argument types for the cases I needed in the PoC:
-  - `RangedIntegerArgumentType`
-  - `RangedDoubleArgumentType`
-  - `ChoiceStringArgumentType`
-- This let me move some of the validation logic out of the scenario methods and into the Argument system itself, which feels closer to the goal of the project.
-- One weakness of the current design is that validation uses separate classes for each kind of rule.
-That was easier to build and understand, but it could get repetitive if I add more validation types later.
-- Another weakness is that some exception handling still happens in the scenarios so the provided tests see the errors as coming from the scenario methods.
+- For Part 2, I added support for more general parsing cases instead of only the original basic types.
+In particular, I added `EnumArgumentType<T>` so the system can parse any enum without hardcoding a specific one, and `RegexStringArgumentType` so string validation can be based on a pattern instead of only fixed choices.
+- One design change that mattered more this time was adding `ValidatedArgumentType<T>`.
+Instead of continuing to make a separate validation class for every new rule, I wanted a more reusable way to take an existing argument type and layer validation on top of it.
+- I also added `ArgumentParseException` so the Argument system has a more consistent way to represent parsing and validation failures.
+Before that, everything was just throwing generic `RuntimeException`, which worked but did not really feel like a clear library design.
+- I still think one weakness is that some error translation happens outside the Argument system, especially in the scenario layer.
+The Argument side is cleaner now, but the whole project still is not fully consistent about error handling from top to bottom.

 ## PoC Design Analysis

 ### Individual Review (Argument Lead)

-- One design choice that worked well was using `ArgumentType<T>` as the base abstraction.
-It gave all of the argument parsers the same shape, which made the system feel more consistent.
+- One design decision that worked well was using `ArgumentType<T>` as the base abstraction.
+It gave every parser the same overall shape, which made the system easier to extend and helped keep the design polymorphic instead of hardcoding special cases.
-- Another good decision was adding `CustomArgumentType<T>`.
-That gave us a simple way to support custom parsing like `LocalDate` without hardcoding every possible type into the system.
-- One weaker part of the design is how validation works right now.
-Having separate classes like `RangedIntegerArgumentType` and `ChoiceStringArgumentType` made things easier to implement, but it is not the most flexible design long-term.
+- Another good design decision was adding `ValidatedArgumentType<T>` as a reusable validation wrapper.
+That made the validation design stronger than it was before, because rules like ranges, regex checks, and choice checks do not all need completely separate logic anymore.
-- Another weaker part is that some validation and exception translation still happens in the scenario layer.
-It works, but ideally more of that behavior would live fully inside the Argument system.
+- One weaker design decision is that the system still has a mix of old specialized validation classes and the newer reusable wrapper-based approach.
+It works, but the design is a little in-between right now instead of being fully unified.
-- The negative decimal update helped make one design point clearer to me.
-Values like `-2.0` should be handled by the shared parsing logic not by special case checks in a scenario.
-I think that fits better with the goal of keeping the Argument system responsible for value parsing.
+- Another weaker design decision is that the Argument system is clean for parsing one value at a time, but it still depends on the scenario layer to do some exception translation and presentation.
+That means the Argument side is not fully in control of how its errors are exposed in the final scenarios.

 ### Individual Review (Command Lead)